streicherlouw/DeepRename/README.md

 # What DeepRename does

-DeepRename is a deep-learning-based file renamer that uses the fast.ai library to train and use a neural network to rename images files based on their contents.
+DeepRename is a deep-learning-based file renamer that uses the FastAi library to train and use a neural network to rename images files based on their contents.

 # Why I wrote DeepRename